 - Subdivision 1.
-Membership. (a) The commissioner shall appoint seven persons to a Hearing Instrument Aid Dispenser Advisory Council. - (b) The seven persons must include: - (1) three public members, as defined in section 214.02.
-At least one of the public members shall be a prescription hearing instrument aid user and one of the public members shall be either a prescription hearing instrument aid user or an advocate of one; - (2) three hearing instrument aid dispensers certified under sections 153A.14 to 153A.20, each of whom is currently, and has been for the five years immediately preceding their appointment, engaged in prescription hearing instrument aid dispensing in Minnesota and who represent the occupation of prescription hearing instrument aid dispensing and who are not audiologists; and
+Membership. (a) The commissioner shall appoint seven persons to a Hearing Instrument Aid Dispenser Advisory Council. - 46.12 (b) The seven persons must include:

-42.1 (3) one audiologist licensed as an audiologist under chapter 148 who dispenses 42.2 prescription hearing instruments aids, recommended by a professional association 42.3 representing audiologists and speech-language pathologists.
-42.4 (c) The factors the commissioner may consider when appointing advisory council 42.5 members include, but are not limited to, professional affiliation, geographical location, and 42.6 type of practice.
-42.7 (d) No two members of the advisory council shall be employees of, or have binding 42.8 contracts requiring sales exclusively for, the same prescription hearing instrument aid 42.9 manufacturer or the same employer.
-42.10 Subd.
+- (1) three public members, as defined in section 214.02.
+At least one of the public members 46.13 shall be a prescription hearing instrument aid user and one of the public members shall be 46.14 either a prescription hearing instrument aid user or an advocate of one; 46.15 - (2) three hearing instrument aid dispensers certified under sections 153A.14 to 153A.20, each of whom is currently, and has been for the five years immediately preceding their appointment, engaged in prescription hearing instrument aid dispensing in Minnesota and who represent the occupation of prescription hearing instrument aid dispensing and who are not audiologists; and - (3) one audiologist licensed as an audiologist under chapter 148 who dispenses prescription hearing instruments aids, recommended by a professional association representing audiologists and speech-language pathologists. - (c) The factors the commissioner may consider when appointing advisory council 46.24 members include, but are not limited to, professional affiliation, geographical location, and type of practice. - (d) No two members of the advisory council shall be employees of, or have binding 46.27 contracts requiring sales exclusively for, the same prescription hearing instrument aid 46.28 manufacturer or the same employer.
+46.29 - Subd.
 2. Organization.
-The advisory council shall be organized and administered 42.11 according to section 15.059.
-The council may form committees to carry out its duties.
-42.12 Subd.
+The advisory council shall be organized and administered according to section 15.059.
+The council may form committees to carry out its duties. - Subd.
 3. Duties.
-At the commissioner's request, the advisory council shall: 42.13 (1) advise the commissioner regarding hearing instrument aid dispenser certification 42.14 standards; 42.15 (2) provide for distribution of information regarding hearing instrument aid dispenser 42.16 certification standards; 42.17 (3) review investigation summaries of competency violations and make recommendations 42.18 to the commissioner as to whether the allegations of incompetency are substantiated; and 42.19 (4) perform other duties as directed by the commissioner.
-42.20 Sec.
-73. Minnesota Statutes 2022, section 245.4661, subdivision 9, is amended to read: 42.21 Subd.
-9. Services and programs. (a) The following three distinct grant programs are 42.22 funded under this section: 42.23 (1) mental health crisis services; 42.24 (2) housing with supports for adults with serious mental illness; and 42.25 (3) projects for assistance in transitioning from homelessness (PATH program).
-42.26 (b) In addition, the following are eligible for grant funds: 42.27 (1) community education and prevention; 42.28 (2) client outreach; 42.29 (3) early identification and intervention; 42.30 (4) adult outpatient diagnostic assessment and psychological testing;
+At the commissioner's request, the advisory council shall: 46.32